NASA (Satellite Servicing)

 Mikrolar Helps NASA Simulate Refueling Satellites

-Satellites have become a part of every day life, being utilized by NASA, the U.S., and the commercial industry.
-Yet, when millions of dollars are involved to manufacture and launch; decommissioning because of a lack of fuel or other encountered problems is a waste.
-This research and testing marks the beginning of a satellite servicing industry that will make spaceflight more sustainable, affordable, and resilient.
+Satellites have become a part of every day life.
+They are being utilized by NASA, the United States, and the commercial industry to name a few.
+Yet, when millions of dollars are involved to manufacture and launch; decommissioning one due to a lack of fuel (or any other simple maintenance issue encountered) is quite the waste.
+This research and testing marks the beginning of a satellite servicing industry that will make spaceflight more sustainable, affordable, and resilient in the future.

-For more media, check out some of NASA's posts about their Hexapod.
+If you would like to find more information and media, check out some of these posts from NASA about their Mikrolar P8000 Hexapod:

 R2000 with an Asteriod Mockup.